 - Soy sauce, to taste Add to list

-- 2 tablespoons vegetable or untoasted sesame oil Add to list
+- 2 tablespoons neutral-flavored or untoasted sesame oil Add to list

 - 12 cooked prawns Add to list

-- Garnish: thin strips of carrot, cilantro sprigs, thinly sliced green onions, lime wedges Add to list
+- Thin strips of carrot, cilantro sprigs, thinly sliced green onions or lime wedges, to garnish (optional) Add to list

-Remove the stems from the mushrooms and reserve.
-Slice the mushrooms.
+Remove stems from mushrooms and reserve; slice mushrooms.

-Pour the vegetable stock or water into a saucepan and add the mushroom stems, dulse, bonito, ginger, lemongrass, half of the garlic, green onions and cilantro.
-Bring to a simmer and cook gently for about 10 to 15 minutes.
-Remove from heat and season to taste with soy sauce.
+Pour vegetable stock or water into a saucepan and add mushroom stems, dulse, bonito, ginger, lemongrass, half the garlic, green onions and cilantro.
+Bring to a simmer and cook gently for 10 to 15 minutes.
+Remove from the heat and season to taste with soy sauce.

-While the stock is simmering, heat a sauté pan over medium-high heat and add the oil.
-Stir-fry the sliced mushrooms with the remaining garlic for a scant 1 to 2 minutes, or until they are tender but not mushy.
-Splash the pan with a small amount of soy sauce to season the mushrooms and remove from heat.
+While the stock is simmering, heat a sauté pan over medium-high heat and add oil.
+Stir-fry sliced mushrooms with remaining garlic for a scant 1 to 2 minutes, or until they are tender but not mushy.
+Splash the pan with a small amount of soy sauce to season mushrooms.
+Remove from the heat.

-Spoon the mushrooms in the center of 4 to 6 shallow soup bowls and divide the prawns amongst the bowls, placing them around the mushrooms.
-Scatter or place a few carrot strips between the prawns.
-Strain the soup stock over the mushrooms and prawns.
-Garnish with thinly sliced green onions and cilantro sprigs, and serve with lime wedges if desired.
+Spoon mushrooms in the center of 4 to 6 shallow soup bowls and divide prawns between the bowls, placing them around the mushrooms.
+Scatter or place a few carrot strips between prawns.
+Strain the soup stock over mushrooms and prawns.
+Garnish with thinly sliced green onions and cilantro sprigs, and serve with lime wedges.

 On the show we used chanterelle, shiitake, oyster and domestic mushrooms.
 Chanterelles and oysters are very seasonal.
 If you can't find them, shiitakes are my mushroom of choice for this soup.